bbaudry/bbaudry.github.io/test-home/topics.md

 * [Reproducible central](https://github.com/jvm-repo-rebuild/reproducible-central)
 * [AROMA: Automatic Reproduction of Maven Artifacts](https://dl.acm.org/doi/abs/10.1145/3643764)

-## Diverse Double Java builds

-Build systems are susceptible to supply chain attacks, and Maven is no exception.
+## Software Diversity in Build Pipelines

+Software build pipelines transform source code into deployable artifacts.
+Relying on a single set of tools or environments throughout the build process creates significant risks.
+Software diversity in build pipelines can provide enhanced security and reliability.
 When Solarwinds' build system was compromised, the company decided to to introduce software diversity at the core of their build pipelines in order to mitigate future hacks.
-In this work we investigate the feasibility of introducing diversity in builds for Java project.
+In this work we investigate the feasibility of introducing diversity in builds for Java projects.
 We study the automatic migration of Maven builds into Gradle builds and then compare the diversity it provides at each build step and what impact this has on the output artifact.

 * [AROMA: Automatic Reproduction of Maven Artifacts](https://dl.acm.org/doi/abs/10.1145/3643764)
 * [Reproducible Builds and Insights from an Independent Verifier for Arch Linux](https://dl.gi.de/bitstreams/f8685808-2e51-4a53-acc0-2b45fa240e3b/download)